lugu/toner_chip_reset/README.md

 The rest of the tutorial is about how to read and write this EEPROM memory.

-Step 2: connect your arduino
+Step 2: connect your Arduino
 ============================

 Depending on the board the I2C pins are: